A Penny Well Spent

 ‘He’ll need witnesses that he wasn’t around when the bombs go off,’ explained HyJean.
 ‘It makes sense that he’d stay in his factory to give him a good alibi.’

 HyJean asked Mary to book The Driver to escort them to factory in the morning and provide a quick getaway should they need one.
 She also asked her to call Flush and ask him to be in early so that they’d have time to explain and prepare for the mission.
 Captain Clean, meanwhile, retired to his office to rest and prepare himself both physically and mentally.
-The captain had faced many mutated individuals, dangerous criminals and dodgy businessmen in his time as a grime fighter, but Bog seemed more intimating and scarier than any of them.
+The captain had faced many mutated monsters, crazy criminals and barbaric businessmen in his time as a grime fighter, but Bog seemed more intimating and scarier than any of them.
 He didn’t like to admit it, neither to the team nor himself, but he wasn’t sure how the afternoon would go, and hoped his years of experience and loyal squad would help him succeed.

 The captain hesitated for a moment, only now realising what he was asking of his fellow hero.
 With a tentative sigh, he replied, ‘Yes.’